School Counseling Programs in Illinois

 Length: 61 credit hours

-Tuition: $339 per credit hour for in-state students, not including fees
+Tuition: $339 per credit hour for in-state students, $20,679 estimated total program cost

 Program Overview: